JakeInit/DockerExample/README.md

 docker run --privileged --rm tonistiigi/binfmt --install all
 ```

+* If buildx commands ever stop working for arm64, re-run the above.
+It is likely compatible builders were removed by a prune command.
 * Source for creating images for specific architecture systems found [here](https://developer.arm.com/documentation/102475/0100/Multi-architecture-images)
 * Source for cross compiling (much faster) found [here](https://www.docker.com/blog/faster-multi-platform-builds-dockerfile-cross-compilation-guide/)